-The 723 has two serial ports for communications.
+The 828 has two serial ports for communications.
 They may be software configured as RS-232, RS-422, or RS-485.
-These ports may be software configured to function as Modbus® \ communications ports at the time the application software is written.
-If J2 is configured as a Modbus port, it will support only the Modbus ASCII protocol.
-If the J3 port is configured as a Modbus port, it will support either Modbus ASCII or Modbus RTU protocols.
+These ports may be software configured to function as Modbus communications ports at the time the application software is written.
+If the J2 and J3 port are configured as a Modbus port, they will support either Modbus ASCII or Modbus RTU protocols.